-Hate Crimes in Oklahoma
+Hate Crimes Defense Lawyer Oklahoma City

 Both state and federal law provide enhanced penalties for people convicted of committing crimes against others on the basis of their race, color, religion, ancestry, national origin, or disability.
 When a person is targeted because of one of these reasons, the criminal offense is considered a hate crime.
 Federal hate crime legislation also provides protection for victims targeted on the basis of sexual orientation or gender identity, but these characteristics are not addressed by the Oklahoma hate crime law.